8 June 2020 | Information about access to Assisi’s Basilica of San Francesco during COVID-19 has been added.

 - tassa/imposta di soggiorno for visitors staying overnight in commercial accommodation

-- contributo/tassa di sbarco for day visitors to small islands (and Venice from January 2020)
+- contributo/tassa di sbarco for day visitors to small islands (and Venice, though it is not yet implemented there)

 Please click on the right hand banner to find out rates and further information.